-1912 Rudolf Steiner and Marie von Sivers were invited by family Grosheintz to their summer house in the hill of Dornach.
-The family donated most of the plot of land where the first Goetheanum has been built.
-In gratitude for this, Rudolf Steiner built House Duldeck.
+In 1912 Rudolf Steiner and Marie von Sivers were invited by family Grosheintz to their summer house on the hill in Dornach.
+The family donated most of the plot of land where the first Goetheanum was subsequently built.
+Out of gratitude, Rudolf Steiner has the House Duldeck built.

-September 1913 the project was initiated under direction of Rudolf Steiner; the construction started in February 1915.
-The residence, situated in immediate proximity to the Goetheanum, is one of the most innovative buildings in reinforced concrete of the early 20th century.
-Its shapes however are not isolated but, as other builidings in the Goetheanum hill, have been conceived by Steiner as a metamorphosis of the central building.
-Since 2002 the Rudolf Steiner Archive is on its premises.
+In September 1913 the Duldeck project was initiated under the guidance of Rudolf Steiner; its construction started in February 1915.
+The residence, situated in immediate proximity to the Goetheanum, is one of the most innovative of the early 20th century buildings in reinforced concrete.
+Its shaping however does not stand alone but, like the other buildings on the Goetheanum hill, they were designed by Steiner as a metamorphosis of the central building.

-Rudolf Steiner said about House Duldeck: «It is significative, that such a house could have been built once.
-Because it stands there as a living protest against every traditional architectural style and construction type.»
+Rudolf Steiner said about House Duldeck: «It is significant, that such a house could have been built once, because it stands there as a living protest against every traditional architectural style and construction type.»

-The design of the construction details, the decoration of the interiors and the furniture were a result of the close cooperation between Rudolf Steiner and the architect Hermann Ranzenberger.
+The design of the construction, the decoration of the interior as well as its furniture were a result of the close cooperation between Rudolf Steiner and the architect Hermann Ranzenberger.